M

 The Everest Base Camp Trek is generally safe for trekkers when following proper precautions.
 Trails are well-marked, and local guides provide essential support.
 Potential risks include altitude sickness, weather changes, and minor injuries from uneven paths.
 Alpine Club of Himalaya emphasizes preparation, reliable guidance, and safety briefings before and during the trek.
 Travelers are advised to follow local advice, stay hydrated, and carry a basic medical kit.
 The company ensures communication access and monitoring of weather and trail conditions throughout the trek.

-The Everest Base Camp Leisurely Trek reaches high altitudes, including Everest Base Camp at 5,364 meters, where the risk of Altitude Sickness (Acute Mountain Sickness – AMS) increases significantly.
+The Everest Base Camp Leisurely Trek takes you to high altitudes, reaching Everest Base Camp at 5,364 meters, where the risk of Altitude Sickness (Acute Mountain Sickness – AMS) becomes significant.
 Common symptoms include headache, nausea, dizziness, shortness of breath, and fatigue.
-To minimize risks, proper preparation is essential.
-The 16-day leisurely itinerary of Alpine Club of Himalaya is specifically designed to allow gradual altitude gain and adequate acclimatization at key stops such as Namche Bazaar and Dingboche.
+Proper preparation is essential to reduce these risks.

 Connectivity during the Everest Base Camp Leisurely Trek is limited but available in major villages and tea houses.
 WiFi is usually available in Namche Bazaar, Tengboche, Dingboche, and Gorakshep, often at a nominal fee.
 The connection can be slow and unreliable, particularly during bad weather or heavy traffic.
 Trekkers should not rely on constant internet access and are encouraged to disconnect from digital devices to fully enjoy the natural beauty and cultural experiences.